Kkaekkae/image-cleaner/README.md

 This repository is non-server image orgnize program.

 If you have many photos for a post to blog

-This program helps you organize your photos.
+This program helps you organize your photos.

 _How to use?_
 Fortunately, It's very simple.